Cinthya Carmona's 'Tax Collector' role prepared her for 'Greenhouse'

 She said her character in the film Alexis Cuevas also has "a very, very, very dark past."

-Carmona said Alexis is the wife of David Cuevas (Shia LeBeouf), the titular tax collector who also leads a Latino organized crime group in Los Angeles.
+Carmona said Alexis is the wife of David Cuevas (Bobby Soto), the titular tax collector who also leads a Latino organized crime group in Los Angeles.

 "A new boss tries to take over the streets, and our worlds are completely turned upside down," Carmona said of the film's plot.
 "And it leaves David really no choice but to fight for his life, and our lives, and he's really giving it all he's got.
 This movie is really about the price of power."

 Carmona said Ayer's filming process involved 2 1/2 months of rehearsal, an experience she has come to refer to as "David Ayer boot camp."
-Every day began with two hours of martial arts training.
+Every day began with two hours of martial arts training under sensei Richard Mesquita.

 "I can tell you that my character has absolutely no fighting in this movie, but I got up to my yellow belt, training for my orange belt, and I had 2 1/2 months of training -- jujitsu training, boxing training, American Kenpo karate -- because this is the way that David Ayer works," she said.